Tips for Applying to Grad School

 - Do research: For course credit, money, or on a completely voluntary basis.
 Look into the NSF REU Program.
 Research is important, as it helps you determine if graduate school is what you want to do.
 The most useful letters of recommendation typically come from research supervisors.

 - Explore a range of physics courses.

 - GRE general test and subject test possibly taken.
-The Physics subject test is offered at Cornell on October 27, 2018 and April 6, 2019.
+To schedule the Physics subject test visit: https://www.ets.org/gre/subject/register/centers_dates/pdt_test_centers.

 September — Senior Year